stevenjowens/erras/readme.md

 - an arduino that reads from the RFID reader
 - a raspberry pi that reads serial from the arduino
 - erras.ini, a config file
-- two programs on the raspberry pi:
--- erras_members.py, downloads member data from wildapricot -- erras_rfid_reader.py, loads data and responds to RFID reader -- an electriconic device to activate (relay, electric lock, etc)
+- erras_members.py, downloads member data from wildapricot
+- erras_rfid_reader.py, loads data and responds to RFID reader
+- an electronic device to activate (relay, electric lock, etc)

-Note: This high-level description will not include configuration variable names.
+Note: This high-level description does not include configuration variable names.

+## Arduino

-The arduino implements the weigand protocol and sends any values received over the serial port to erras_rfid_reader.py, as ASCII.
+The arduino implements the weigand protocol to read from the RFID reader (and optional keypad) and sends any values received over the serial port to erras_rfid_reader.py, as ASCII.

 The arduino prefixs the value with an R to indicate it's from the RFID reader, or K to indicate it's from the Keypad.

 The arduino begins the value with ASCII_STX and ends with ASCII_ETX.

+## Wildapricot Database

 The wildapricot database must contain one or more custom fields that contain RFID values or keypad codes.
 Erras supports multiple field names, comma-separated.

 Note that these values are treated throughout the system as strings, they are not parsed as ints for comparison purposes, etc.

+## erras_members.py

 erras_members.py downloads the member data, including the custom fields, and saves it as a csv file.
 It also saves each CSV download in a backup timestamped file, pruning older files.
 Then it sleeps for a period (default is 500 seconds), then downloads a fresh copy.

+## erras_rfid_reader.py

 erras_rfid_reader.py starts up, reads and parses the CSV file, then goes into an infinite loop reading from the arduino serial port.